plebbit/plebbit-js/README.md

-  roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole pubsubTopic?: string // the string to publish to in the pubsub, a public key of the subplebbit owner's choice lastPostCid?: string // the most recent post in the linked list of posts lastCommenttCid?: string // the most recent comment (posts and replies included), last comment is often displayed with a list of forums posts?: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data statsCid?: string
+  roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole pubsubTopic?: string // the string to publish to in the pubsub, a public key of the subplebbit owner's choice lastPostCid?: string // the most recent post in the linked list of posts lastCommentCid?: string // the most recent comment (posts and replies included), last comment is often displayed with a list of forums posts?: Pages // only preload page 1 sorted by 'hot', might preload more later, comments should include Comment + CommentUpdate data statsCid?: string
   createdAt: number